amalzewita/OpenManipulator-Robot/Milestone 1/README.md

 ## Feedback and Contributions

 Please open an issue if you encounter any problems or have suggestions for this project.
 Pull requests are also welcomed!

----

-You'll need to replace placeholders like `[repository link]`, `[directory name]`, and `[command]` with your specific project details.
-Also, fill in the setup and installation instructions, as well as any additional usage instructions specific to your project.